-You asked, we listened!
-Baked in Brightspace HTML Editor (10.7.0 Release), the Accessibility Checker makes it easier than ever to improve the accessibility of your content pages.
+The Brightspace HTML Editor has a built in Accessibility Checker that makes it easier than ever to improve the accessibility of your content pages.
 Here are seven simple tips to build more accessible content topics with the help of Accessibility Checker.

 The most common accessibility issue is missing image alternative text (alt text).
 Alt text is read by a screen reader in place of the image, which allows the learners with visual impairment to access the information.
 As a requirement of HTML standard, every image must have an alt attribute.

 While inserting an image within the Brightspace Editor, you are prompted to enter the alt text which will be automatically embedded into the HTML code. for example:

 The Accessibility Checker displays an error message Images must have alternative text if the alt text is missing.
 It will then provide you the opportunity to repair the issue by adding alt text inside the report panel.